tajidyakub/PremierLeague.json/README.md

 - [x] Chelsea

 ### Contributions
 The repository is open for contribution.
-You can help adding Fixtures and Players Data

-All times are in Local UK times UTC +1 BST / UTC +0 GMT
+All times are in Local UK times UTC +1 BST / UTC +0 GMT.

 ### Resource

-All information related to players and managers shall be obtained from [FootballSquads](http://www.footballsquads.co.uk/) as per availability
+All information related to players and managers shall be obtained from [FootballSquads](http://www.footballsquads.co.uk/) as per availability.

 ### Fetch data.json with proper Content-Type header
 Use this url to fetch latest commit on data.json in the proper JSON Content-Type header: